ambitioninc/django-entity-emailer/README.rst

 ``RenderingStyle`` object in entity event so that it can perform email rendering.
 More about this in the next section.

+Django Entity Emailer must know the email addresses of entities and assumes that an email address has been mirrored by default in the entity metadata.
+By default, it uses the "email" metadata key, but this can be overridden by setting a ``ENTITY_EMAILER_EMAIL_KEY`` in the settings.

+Django Entity Emailer also has the ability to exclude certain entities from ever being emailed.
+In order to do this, mirror metadata that when ``None`` or ``False`` means that the entity should never be emailed.
+Then set the ``ENTITY_EMAILER_EXCLUDE_KEY`` setting to the key of this metadata.

 Sending an Email about an Event
 -------------------------------